EricZinda/Perplexity/docs/pxint/pxint0070GenerateMRSAndTrees.md

 ## Converting Phrases to MRS and Well-Formed Trees
 To use our completed backtracking solver, we need to write the code that will convert a human phrase into `TreePredications` and call the solver with them.
-So, we need to generate all the MRS documents for the phrase and all the well-formed trees for the MRS documents.
+So, we need to generate all the MRS documents for the phrase and all the well-formed trees for each MRS document.

-To do this, we'll write code to use the [ACE parser](http://sweaglesw.org/linguistics/ace/) to convert a phrase into an MRS document using the `ACEParser` class from [`pydelphin`](https://github.com/delph-in/pydelphin).
+To do this, we'll write code that uses the [ACE parser](http://sweaglesw.org/linguistics/ace/) (via the `ACEParser` class from [`pydelphin`](https://github.com/delph-in/pydelphin)) to convert a phrase into an MRS document.
 The only trick is that we need to supply a grammar file to tell ACE which language we are speaking.
-It is platform dependent, so we'll create a helper function that determines which one to return for the current user.
-Note that this assumes the grammar files are all in the directory that the function is contained in.
-The names used are the names of the grammar files in the `/perplexity` folder of this repository, and the function is actually imported from a file in that same directory:
+It is platform dependent, so we'll create a helper function that determines which one to return for the current platform.
+The function assumes the grammar files are all in the directory that the function is contained in.
+The names of the grammar files in the `/perplexity` folder of this repository are used, and the function is actually imported from a file in that same directory:

 ~~~
 def erg_file(self):